Doctors usually detect it between the ages of 3 to 6 months, but there may be no signs at the beginning. It can be diagnosed until three years old.

 Primary congenital glaucoma is almost always treated surgically.

 Drugs in the form of eye drops are used initially to reduce eye pressure before surgery.
-Other medications may also be used to help decrease the opacity of the cornea in preparation for surgery.
+Other medications may also help decrease the opacity of the cornea in preparation for surgery.

-The surgery is done to allow the aqueous fluid to drain more easily into the bloodstream.
+The surgery allows the aqueous fluid to drain more easily into the bloodstream.

-The most common surgical procedures for primary congenital glaucoma are goniotomy and trabeculotomy.
-In both procedures, the ophthalmologist makes an incision through the trabecular fibers of the mesh that are preventing the flow of water.
+The most common surgical procedures for primary congenital glaucoma are goniotomy and trabeculectomy.
+In both systems, the ophthalmologist makes an incision through the trabecular fibers of the mesh that prevent water flow.

 In goniotomy, the procedure is performed by inserting an instrument into the eye and visualizing the angle directly with a gonioscopy lens.
 This can only be done if the cornea is clear.

-In a trabeculotomy, the trabecular meshwork is approached through an incision made in the outer wall of the eye; This is the preferred procedure if the cornea is too cloudy for a goniotomy.
+In a trabeculectomy, the trabecular meshwork is approached through an incision made in the outer wall of the eye; This is the preferred procedure if the cornea is too cloudy for a craniotomy.

-Goniotomy and trabeculotomy have similar success rates of approximately 80%.
+Goniotomy and trabeculectomy have similar success rates of approximately 80%.

-If medications and goniotomies and / or trabeculotomies fail to reduce eye pressure sufficiently, the remaining options are to perform surgery that allows the aqueous to avoid the trabecular meshwork (trabeculectomy or surgery of drainage implants) or reduce the production of bodies aqueous (ciliary body ablation procedures).
+Suppose medications and craniotomies and trabeculotomies fail to reduce eye pressure sufficiently.
+In that case, the remaining options are to perform surgery that allows the aqueous to avoid the trabecular meshwork (trabeculectomy or surgery of drainage implants) or reduce the production of body aqueous (ciliary body ablation procedures).

 In a trabeculectomy, the surgeon creates a new drainage channel that allows the aqueous to drain directly from the inside of the eye into a small tissue pocket (called a blister) and then back into the bloodstream, which reduces eye pressure.

-Medications called antimetabolites are sometimes used together with trabeculectomy to reduce the chances of scarring the blister.
+Medications called antimetabolites are sometimes used together with trabeculectomy to reduce the blister’s chances of scarring.

 Ciliary body ablation procedures are generally reserved as a treatment of last resort.

-In this procedure, the ophthalmologist uses a diode laser or a freezing probe (cryotherapy) to intentionally destroy a part of the ciliary body, which is the organ in the eye that produces the aqueous.
+In this procedure, the ophthalmologist uses a diode laser or a freezing probe (cryotherapy) to intentionally destroy a part of the ciliary body, the organ in the eye that produces the aqueous.

 Eye pressure is reduced because less fluid accumulates inside the eye.
-After any surgery, it is important to perform a thorough follow-up since complications can occur with any surgical procedure.
+After any surgery, it is essential to perform a thorough follow-up since complications can occur with any surgical procedure.

 Because children can also have complications with general anesthesia, both eyes can be treated in the same session in the operating room (bilateral procedure).